Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 total time: 30 minutes

-This Fried Yellow Squash recipe is the perfect way to enjoy the abundance of summer squash.
-It's delightfully crispy on the outside and tender on the inside, and so very easy to make.
-Grab your favorite dipping sauce and enjoy!
+This fried squash recipe is the best way to enjoy an abundance of summer squash!
+Delightfully crispy on the outside, tender on the inside, and easy to make.
+Grab your favorite dipping sauce and enjoy.

 4.5 Stars (6 Reviews)